Public consultation on the future of the former Crockfords Casino

 Continuing the Legacy of 30 Curzon Street

-Before submitting our planning application to Westminster City Council, we are now actively engaging with the local community to gather feedback on the proposed use, ensuring that our plans align with local priorities.
-On this public consultation website, you will see our plans, as well as details on how to provide your feedback.
+Before submitting our planning application to Westminster City Council, we are continuing to engage with the local community to gather feedback on the proposals.
+On this website, you can view our plans and find out how to share your views.

 30 Curzon Street is located in the West End ward of the City of Westminster and falls within the Central Activities Zone (CAZ).